enderdev-v/enderdev/README.md

 ### Can I Contribute?

 No, this is a personal project and I do not accept contributions at this time.
+> [!Note]
-Maybe you can contribute in say me what you think to I do it better for the website but not in code
+> Maybe you can contribute in say me what you think to I do it better for the website but not in code

 ### How can I contact you?